 Forced marriage is a human rights abuse that has lifelong traumatic consequences.
 It doesn’t always look like a gun to the head, it comes in many shapes and sizes.
-It impacts people from all backgrounds, races, religions, and socioeconomic groups.
+It impacts people from all backgrounds, religions, and socioeconomic groups.
 A forced marriage is one that takes place without the free and full consent of one or both parties.

 Forced marriage in the United States has gone under-reported and unnoticed for decades.
 When we think of girls and young women being forced into marriage, we rarely think about it in the context of our communities, our neighbors, our backyards.